 Interest on the 2018 Notes is payable on February 15 and August 15 of each year, beginning on February 15, 2011.
 Interest on the 2018 Notes accrued from August 17, 2010, the original issuance date of the series.
 The 2018 Notes will mature on August 15, 2018.
 The 2018 Notes are senior unsecured obligations of the Company and rank equally with all of the Company's current and future senior indebtedness.
-The 2018 Notes are jointly and severally, fully and unconditionally guaranteed on a senior unsecured basis by the Company's subsidiaries, with the exception of two subsidiaries, as discussed in Note 9, "EagleHawk Field Services."
+The 2018 Notes are jointly and severally, fully and unconditionally guaranteed on a senior unsecured basis by the Company's subsidiaries, with the exception of two subsidiaries (Proliq, Inc. and BHP Eagle Ford Gathering, LLC), as discussed in Note 9, "BHP Eagle Ford Gathering (formerly EagleHawk Field Services)."
 Petrohawk Energy Corporation, the issuer of the 2018 Notes, has no material independent assets or operations apart from the assets and operations of its subsidiaries.